 New vulnerabilities are identified and exploited by hackers every week.
 In many cases, you won’t even know that your defences have been successfully breached until it’s too late.
-There is nowhere to hide; the automated scanning used by attackers means there is no security through obscurity.
-Even if you are a relatively unknown organisation of little apparent interest to an attacker, the scans will find your presence online, it is not a question of if you will be attacked, but when will you be attacked.
+Even if you are a relatively unknown organisation of little apparent interest to an attacker, the criminals’ automated scans will find your presence online.
+It is not a question of if you will be attacked, but when will you be attacked.

-You should conduct regular testing of your systems in order to:
+You should conduct regular testing of your systems to:

-determine weaknesses in the infrastructure (hardware), application (software) and people in order to develop controls;
+determine weaknesses in the infrastructure (hardware), application (software) and people so that you can develop appropriate controls;

-ensure controls have been implemented and are effective, which provides assurance to information security and senior management;
+ensure controls have been implemented and are effective, which will provide assurance about information security to senior management;

-test applications that are often the avenues of attack (applications are built by people, and people can make mistakes despite best practices in software development);
+test the security of your applications, which are often avenues of attack for cyber criminals (applications are built by people, and people can make mistakes despite best practices in software development);

 discover new bugs in existing software (patches and updates can fix existing vulnerabilities, but they can also introduce new vulnerabilities);